Number Munchers: Troggles

 The Troggles are monsters with two legs and a large head, whose goal is to eat Muncher and/or disrupt his progress by rearranging things on the board.
 Levels 1, 2, and 3, contain only one Troggle on the grid at any given time.
 A second Troggle appears starting with level 4, and a third appears starting with level 8.
 After approximately level 18, the game (especially the movement of the Troggles) accelerates to make responsible munching more difficult.

-There are several type of "Troggles".
+There are several types of "Troggles".
 Each type of Troggle moves in a specific pattern.
 There are five species of Troggle, each of which has an English and a mock-Latin (binomial) name: